rrossinni-exelixis/OSB_2_TLF/description.md

 ### Executive summary
-This is a **simple, nontechnical workflow** that shows exactly how the OSB artifacts you already have (OSB JSON / domain YAMLs / CT package / exporter scripts) are used to convert raw clinical data into final tables, listings, and figures (TLFs) via your Databricks pipeline.
-Follow the numbered steps below in order — each step names the artifact you touch and the concrete action to take.
+This is a **nontechnical workflow** that shows exactly how the OSB artifacts  (OSB JSON / domain YAMLs / CT package / exporter scripts) are used to convert raw clinical data into final tables, listings, and figures (TLFs) via Databricks pipeline.
+Follow the steps below in order — each step names the artifact and the action to take.

 ---

-### What you already have
 - **OSB study JSON** — the canonical study definition (derivations, visits, endpoints).
 - **Domain YAMLs** (`specs/domains/*.yaml`) — one file per SDTM domain with `source_view` and `derivation` for each variable.
 - **CDISC CT package** (`specs/ct/...json`) — controlled terminology used for validation.